Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 Background

-Vietnam is moving away from the current single-component retail tariff (only charging for energy consumption in kWh), towards a tariff structure that includes two components: (i) a capacity charge (reflecting customer’s reserved or available capacity, e.g., kW or kVA) and (ii) an energy‐consumption charge (kWh).
+Vietnam is moving away from the current single-component retail tariff (only charging for energy consumption in kWh), towards a tariff structure that includes two components: (i) a demand charge reflecting customer’s actual peak consumption in a month (kW) and (ii) an energy‐consumption charge (kWh).

 Vietnam's new Electricity Law 2024 (No 61/2024/QH15, effective 1 February 2025) explicitly refers to tariffs with multiple components, which provides legislative backing for this reform.